ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 ```

 It will return to (A) and repeat from there.
-What differs from @next@ is it does not check the condition.
+What differs from `next` is it does not check the condition.

 I might come into the world top 100, if the amount of Ruby programs
-would be counted, but I haven't used @redo@ yet.
+would be counted, but I haven't used `redo` yet.
 It does not seem to be
 necessary after all because I've lived happily despite of it.

 ### `case`

-A special form of the @if@ expression.
+A special form of the `if` expression.
 It performs branching on a series of
 conditions.
 The following left and right expressions are identical in meaning.

 ```TODO-lang